-This last part in our series on dairy goats considers keeping of one or two pet goats of a dairy breed.
-Hand reared pet kids can be useful on the lifestyle block to help with weed control, but often they end up being tethered by the roadside and this article discusses some of the pros and cons of this.
+This last part in our series on dairy goats considers the keeping of one or two pet goats of a dairy breed.
+Hand-reared pet kids can be useful on the lifestyle block to help with weed control, but often they end up being tethered by the roadside and this article discusses some of the pros and cons of this.

-Finally we cap off the series by outlining an animal health programme listing some of things you can do to help prevent disease in your goats.
+Finally, we cap off the series by outlining an animal health programme listing some of the things you can do to help prevent disease in your goats.

 Pet kids are often sourced from dairy goat farms where male kids have little value, and they can make very good pets.
 For hand-rearing as pets, kids should be at least 7 days old and they should have been fed colostrum to ensure a good start to life.
 They should have been disbudded and castrated before they are taken from the source farm and the wounds should have healed.
 These procedures are described in detail in Part 7 of this series.

 In practice most commercial dairy goat farmers want their male kids away before they are a week old, so you may have to book well ahead to order one, and make sure you ask that it be disbudded and castrated before you get it.

 The kids can be fed milk substitutes, and commercial goat milk powder is available for this purpose.
 This is described in Part 2 of this series.
 Feeding commercial goat milk powder tends to be expensive, but if the directions are followed, it ensures a healthy well-grown kid that should make a good pet goat.